2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Input Parameters

 As pointed out in Ref.~\cite{ Bailey:2015tba}, the Wolfenstein parameters extracted by the global UT fit have unwanted correlation with $\epsK$, because $\epsK$ is used as an input to obtain them.
 Hence, in order to avoid this correlation, we take another set of the Wolfenstein parameters determined from the angle-only-fit (AOF) suggested in Ref.~\cite{ Bevan2013:npps241.89}.
 In the AOF, $\epsK$, $\BK$, and $\Vcb$ are not used as inputs to determine the UT apex ( $\bar{\rho}$, $\bar{\eta}$).
 We present the AOF results for WP in Table \ref{tab:wp}.

 We can determine $\lambda$ from $\Vus$ and $\Vud$, or from $r$, using Eq.~\eqref{eq:lambda-1}.

 Both results for $\Vus$ and $\Vud$, and $r$ are obtained from lattice QCD \cite{ FlavourLatticeAveragingGroupFLAG:2024oxs}.
 In Table \ref{tab:input-Vus-Vud} \subref{tab:Vus+Vud}, we summarize results for $\Vus$ and $\Vud$.
 In Table \ref{tab:input-Vus-Vud} \subref{tab:Vus/Vud}, we present results for $r$.
 Here, we determine $\lambda$ from $r$ in Table \ref{tab:input-Vus-Vud} \subref{tab:Vus/Vud}, since its error is less than the other combination ($\Vus$ and $\Vud$).
 We present results for $\lambda$ determined from $r$ in the AOF column of Table \ref{tab:wp}.
-The Wolfenstein parameter $A$ is determined directly from $\Vcb$, which will be discussed later in Section \ref{ssec:Vcb}. \begingroup \squeezetable
+The Wolfenstein parameter $A$ is determined directly from $\Vcb$, which will be discussed later in Section \ref{ssec:Vcb}.
+Recently the UTfit collaboration has updated values for the WP in Ref.~\cite{ Bona:2024bue}.
+Here, we use the results of AOF in Table \ref{tab:wp} to evaluate $|\epsK|$, in order to avoid unwanted correlation between ( $\eps_K$, $\BK$, $\Vcb$) and ( $\bar\rho$, $\bar\eta$).